-Much adult time, expertise, and money is being put into the construction of carefully designed play environments for kids because we fear them playing in the real world.
+Much adult time, expertise, and money is being put into the construction of carefully designed play environments for kids because we fear them playing in the real world with all its supposed dangers.

 By Wendy Priesnitz